dewittpe/pkgstr-and-ci/00-slides/talk.md

 ## Consider the following

 * You've done an data analysis project.
-Wrote `imporant-script.R`.
+Wrote `important-script.R`.

 * Your colleague will run the script.